The New Rules of Online Marketing

 - Work on mobile and load quickly

-Pages Most Small Businesses Should Have
+Pages Every Small Businesses Website Should Have

-- Home: clear value proposition and primary call to action
+- Home: clear value proposition and primary call to action (CTA)

 - Contact/Booking: one obvious next step with minimal friction